rjseymour66/rjseymour66.github.io/content/networking/book/services/dns.md

 dnsmasq integrates DNS and DHCP directly: it reads the DHCP lease database and answers DNS queries from it, so workstations registered through DHCP are immediately resolvable by hostname without manual DNS entries.
 Network appliances that run dnsmasq typically provide a web GUI for reporting and configuration.

 dnsmasq also supports blocklists. *Pi-hole* is an application built on dnsmasq that exposes this blocklist feature through a web interface, blocking ads and trackers at the DNS level for every device on the network.

+## Glossary

+Authoritative name server
+: The DNS server that holds the definitive zone file for a domain and returns authoritative answers directly from that file, not from cache.

+Cache
+: A temporary store of DNS responses held by a resolver or client.
+Cached entries are reused until their TTL expires.

+DNS amplification attack
+: An attack in which an adversary spoofs a victim's IP address and sends small DNS queries to many open resolvers or authoritative servers.
+Each server sends its response to the victim, generating traffic that is larger than the original query.
+The ratio of response size to query size is the amplification factor.

+FQDN
+: Fully qualified domain name.
+The complete host address including all labels through the root: `www.example.com.`

+Forwarder
+: An upstream DNS server to which an internal DNS server sends queries it cannot answer locally.

+Open resolver
+: A DNS server that answers recursive queries from any source on the internet.
+Open resolvers can be abused as reflectors in amplification attacks.

+PTR record
+: A pointer record that maps an IP address to an FQDN, used for reverse DNS lookups.

+Recursive resolver
+: A DNS server that performs the full lookup chain on behalf of a client, querying multiple servers until it returns an authoritative answer.

+Registrar
+: A company authorized to register domain names under a TLD.
+The registrar submits name server records to the TLD registry when you register a domain.

+Root name server
+: One of 13 logical DNS servers (A through M) at the top of the DNS hierarchy.
+Root name servers return the authoritative name servers for each TLD.

+RRL
+: Response Rate Limiting.
+A DNS server feature that caps how many identical responses the server sends to a single source IP within a given time window, mitigating amplification attacks and reconnaissance.

+TLD
+: Top-level domain.
+The rightmost label in a domain name: `.com`, `.org`, `.net`, `.gov`.

+TTL
+: Time to live.
+The number of seconds a DNS record may be held in cache before it must be refreshed from the authoritative source.

+Zone
+: A portion of the DNS namespace that a single authoritative name server is responsible for.
+A zone contains all the DNS records for one domain.
+For example, `coherentsecurity.com` is a zone that includes records for `www.coherentsecurity.com`, `mail.coherentsecurity.com`, and any other hostnames under that domain.

+Zone file
+: A text file on an authoritative name server containing the DNS records for a domain: A, AAAA, CNAME, MX, PTR, NS, SOA, and others.